-- Reproductive success
+- Reproductive success.

-- Thyroid hormone production
+- Thyroid hormone production.

-Parrots need copper for heme synthesis.
-It also assists with the creation of healthy blood vessels, connective tissue, and bones.
+Parrots need copper for heme synthesis and the creation of healthy blood vessels, connective tissues, and bones.
 Parrots store copper in their bones.

 Parrots need manganese for normal bone and eggshell growth.
 Without it, parrots are at risk of:

-- Poor muscle coordination
+- Poor muscle coordination.

-- Tarsometatarsal joint dislocation
+- Tarsometatarsal joint dislocation.

 Can Parrots Eat Bamboo Shoots?